swiftlang/swift/docs/ARCOptimization.rst

    release X
    release X

-To prevent removal of the apparently redundant innder retain/release pair, the LLVM ARC optimizer should model _swift_isUniquelyReferenced as a function that may release X, use X, and exit the program (the subsequent release instruction does not prove safety).
+To prevent removal of the apparently redundant inner retain/release pair, the LLVM ARC optimizer should model _swift_isUniquelyReferenced as a function that may release X, use X, and exit the program (the subsequent release instruction does not prove safety).